-Graduate entry into the DOpt is a competitive process based on GPA and an interview process.
+Graduate entry into the DOpt is a competitive process based on GPA and an interview.
 Places are limited and are awarded to the highest-ranking applicants.

 To be considered for admission into the DOpt, an applicant must have:

-- a bachelor's degree in Biomedical Science at UWA, or an equivalent qualification, as recognised by UWA.
+- a bachelor's degree in Biomedical Science at UWA, or an equivalent bachelor's qualification, or a bachelor's degree together with demonstrated adequate knowledge in health and/or medical sciences as recognised by UWA.
 Recognised bachelor’s degrees are those conferred by Australian universities or higher education institutions recognised by the Australian Qualifications Framework or the National Office of Overseas Skills Recognition (NOOSR).

-- the equivalent of a Faculty Grade Point Average (GPA) of at least 5.0 - refer to information below regarding the GPA calculation method
+- the equivalent of a Selection Grade Point Average (HMS GPA) of at least 5.0 - refer to information below regarding the Selection GPA calculation method

 Please refer to further details under the headings below.